bract/bract.github.io/about.md

 ### What is Bract?

 Bract is a Clojure framework to bring power and flexibility to application configuration and initialization workflow.
-Whether you are developing your application, writing tests or preparing for deployment, we have you covered.
+Whether you are developing your application, writing tests or preparing for deployment, Bract has you covered.

 Bract aims to: